 ICCAT is itself an organization set up to define roles and responsibilities for its contracting parties and co-operating non-contracting parties.
 These functions, roles and responsibilities are explicitly defined.
 Among ICCAT's responsibilities is to ensure that CPCs understand their areas of responsibility and interaction.
-On the whole, it is successful in many areas, including providing basic catch data and catch sampling, implementing research programs and ensuring stock assessments and scientific advice are provided in a timely manner.
+ICCAT is responsible for the coordination of research by member countries focused on the effects of fishing on stock abundance, collection and analysis of information relative to current conditions and trends on the fishery resource in the area, and undertakes work in the compilation of data for other fish species caught incidentally, such as sharks, that are not investigated by another international fishery organization.